All rights reserved by the author

 For the exegesis of the prophecies and visions of Revelation, I set myself the following goal:

-To develop a clear, logical explanation, free of internal contradictions, that would harmonize with the text itself of Revelation, the rest of the prophetical texts of the Bible, and be consonant with events already transpired during the Christian Age, as well as also with significant happenings and circumstances of the present time (the first half of the 21st century).
+To develop a clear, logical explanation, free of internal contradictions, that would harmonize with the text itself of Revelation, the rest of the prophetical texts of the Bible, and be consonant with events already transpired during the Common Era, Christian Age for Christians, as well as also with significant happenings and circumstances of the present time (the first half of the 21st century).

 This implies I was not convinced